Geir Lippestad: Politics

-Lippestad is an active member of the Norwegian Labour Party, and has been deputy chair of its Nordstrand local chapter.
+Lippestad has been an active member of the Norwegian Labour Party, and deputy chair of its Nordstrand local chapter.
 In April 2013, he was invited as a keynote speaker at the annual Labour party congress.
 During his speech to the delegates, he spoke about humanity and human values.
 He sharply criticised the treatment of Roma people in the city of Oslo.

 In December 2013, Lippestad was appointed chairman of the new left-wing think tank Agenda.
 The think-tank was established with support from the trade union centre as well as the Labour party and intended as a left-wing counter-weight to the influential liberal think-tank Civita.

 In 2014 it was revealed that the Labour Party was considering Lippestad as a mayoral candidate for Oslo in the 2015 local elections due to him being a highly respected person who could possibly rival the popular incumbent conservative mayor Fabian Stang.
 The Labour party had not had a mayor of Oslo in 20 years, and a majority of the Oslo chapter felt that Lippestad possessed the "broad appeal" necessary to pose serious challenge to mayor Stang.
 In September 2014 however, Lippestad told the party that he did not want to be nominated.
 In the 2015 Norwegian local elections he was instead elected as a member of Oslo city council.
 He also served as Oslo City Commissioner for Trade and Ownership from 2015 to 2017.

 In 2020, he co-founded a new political party named Sentrum (The Centre).
 By December 2020 the party had collected the 5000 signatures needed to take part in the 2021 Norwegian parliamentary election.